 All individuals involved in the UM decision making process at the Plan, attest via an Affirmative Statement about Incentives, acknowledging that the organization does not specifically reward practitioners or other individuals for issuing denials of coverage or care, and that the Plan shall ensure that compensation to individuals or entities that conduct UM activities is not structured to provide incentives for the individual or entity to deny, limit, or discontinue medically necessary covered services to any member in accordance with 42 CFR §438.3(i) and 42 CFR §422.208.
 Staff must attest to this upon employment and annually thereafter.
-The Affirmative Statement about Incentives module may be found in the Cornerstone Learning Center (Cornerstone on Demand) - NCQA Affirmative Statements about Incentives.
-(RFP 8.1.21)
+The individual making these determinations is required to attest that no adverse determination will be made regarding any medical procedure or service outside of the scope of suck individual's expertise.
+The Affirmative Statement about Incentives module may be found in the Cornerstone Learning Center (Cornerstone on Demand) Centene University - NCQA Affirmative Statements about Incentives.
+(RFP-Emergency Contract 8.1.17 & 8.1.21)